Searching for the fish in a modern dating sea.

 As though there are scores of erudite fellows outside my door, standing there with orchids and copies of the Rockwell Kent-illustrated edition of The Complete Works of William Shakespeare under their arms, yet I stride past them every morning, my nose in the air.

-As though all married persons are content and self-actualized, kind to strangers and gentle to dogs, never driving erratically down I-43 or taking up two parking spaces at Mayfair.
+As though all married persons are content and self-actualized, kind to strangers and gentle to dogs, never driving erratically down the freeway or taking up two parking spaces at the mall.

 Online dating can seem a bit too public for an old romantic like me, a sort of billboard advertising things that I’d just as soon keep to myself (though I am, clearly, willing to share them here with anyone who can read).
 But apparently, this is how everyone who remembers Rod McKuen does it now, so I gave in.